 From America Windows to American Gothic, Musement takes a look at 10 must-see works at the Art Institute of Chicago.

-Founded in 1979, the Art Institute of Chicago, one of the oldest museums in the United States and the county’s second-largest, warrants a visit in and of itself.
+Founded in 1879, the Art Institute of Chicago, one of the oldest museums in the United States and the country’s second-largest, warrants a visit in and of itself.
 The collection contains 300,000 artworks among 11 curatorial departments, spanning 5,000 years and various cultures.

 At nearly one million square feet, the vast museum covers a lot of ground, so we thought we’d help you out.
 Here are ten works you shouldn’t miss at the Art Institute of Chicago.